 Carter van Dyke Associates was retained by the Department of Veterans Affairs and the National Cemetery Administration to design a 15,000 grave expansion to the existing cemetery.
-The concept of the site design was to develop a series of one to two acre forest rooms for burial areas.
+The concept of the site design was to develop a series of one to two-acre forest rooms for burial areas.
 The burial areas are interconnected with a curvilinear road system.
-The curvilinear road system was bordered with a modular concrete pavers/flush curb.
+The curvilinear road system was bordered with modular concrete pavers/flush curb.

-The purpose of the border was twofold; one to protect the road edge from the cemetery maintenance equipment and two, to keep cemetery visitors from driving on the grass.
-The project included the construction of a new farm vernacular Restroom building which matches the architecture of the Administration Building.
-The restroom building plan, bench, and yard hydrant and granite section marker have been used in other National Cemeteries.
+The purpose of the border was twofold; to protect the road edge from cemetery maintenance equipment, and to prevent cemetery visitors from driving on the grass.
+The project included the construction of a new farm vernacular Restroom building, which matches the architecture of the Administration Building.
+The restroom building plan, bench, yard hydrant, and granite section marker have been used in other National Cemeteries.